MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

                                                 <ul>
                                                     <li>Mapping a user to the security role <b>configadmin</b> of the live update service.</li>
                                                     <li>Adding the login ID and password of this user in the JNDI properties (<b>mfp.config.service.user</b> and <b>mfp.config.service.password</b>) of the administration service.</li>
                                                     <li>Map one or more users to the security roles of the administration service and MobileFirst Operations Console.
-See <a href="">Configuring user authentication for MobileFirst Server administration</a>.</li>
+See <a href="../#configuring-user-authentication-for-mobilefirst-server-administration">Configuring user authentication for MobileFirst Server administration</a>.</li>
                                                 </ul>
                                             </li>
                                         </ul>